 Licensing Trademarks and Copyrights to Others

-Clients often come to us for assistance in licensing the intellectual property they create to others in connection with certain business transactions, delivery of services, sale of products, etc. Our trademark attorneys help clients develop strategies for licensing their trademarks and copyrights whether for the purpose of monetizing the intellectual property they create, or sharing it with others in connection with certain charitable endeavors and then draft license agreements and other agreements to memorialize the understanding between the parties to be clear about what rights and responsibilities both the owner and user of the intellectual property rights being licensed have to each other.
+Clients often come to us for assistance in licensing the intellectual property they create to others in connection with certain business transactions, delivery of services, sale of products, etc. Our trademark lawyers in NYC help clients develop strategies for licensing their trademarks and copyrights whether for the purpose of monetizing the intellectual property they create, or sharing it with others in connection with certain charitable endeavors and then draft license agreements and other agreements to memorialize the understanding between the parties to be clear about what rights and responsibilities both the owner and user of the intellectual property rights being licensed have to each other.

 Use of Trademarks and Copyrights of Others

 The ease with which trademarks and copyrights of others are available online may result in the false assumption that marks can be used, website or newspaper text copied, or pictures shared without the need to obtain permission from the creator/owner of such trademark or copyright.
 While there are certain exceptions (e.g. fair use as defined by law or referencing/utilizing a trademark or a copyrighted work in connection with publishing a news article), the analysis is nuanced, and given the potential for damages or risk to reputation, it is best to work with lawyers to identify potential pitfalls before utilizing the intellectual property rights of others without their permission.
-We work with clients to help identify what steps need to be taken to “clear” the use of trademarks and copyrights of others without their permission, and when their permission is required, we work with out clients to obtain that permission through agreements and licenses.
+Our NYC trademark lawyers work with clients to help identify what steps need to be taken to “clear” the use of trademarks and copyrights of others without their permission, and when their permission is required, we work with out clients to obtain that permission through agreements and licenses.

 Enforcing Your Intellectual Property Rights

 When you have expended valuable resources to develop intellectual property such as trademarks and copyrights, you do not want others using your intellectual property without your permission whether or not you are seeking compensation from them.
 In many cases such as in connection with trademark litigation, failure to property enforce your rights to your intellectual property may weaken any case you bring against an infringing party.
 Additionally, failure to properly and consistently use your trademark may also affect the strength of a lawsuit you bring against an infringing party, and also expose a registered mark to the risk of being cancelled for lack of proper, consistent use.
-We work with our clients to protocols for consistent use of trademark and copyrights, identify potentially infringing use and we work with our clients take action to enforce their rights through cease and desist letters, demand letters and resolution through arbitration and litigation, when necessary.
+Our trademark lawyers work with our clients to protocols for consistent use of trademark and copyrights, identify potentially infringing use and we work with our clients take action to enforce their rights through cease and desist letters, demand letters and resolution through arbitration and litigation, when necessary.